mbeddr/mbeddr.core/code/applications/Pacemaker/README.md

 # Whereto now ![?](http://upload.wikimedia.org/wikipedia/commons/thumb/9/98/Question_Circle.svg/18px-Question_Circle.svg.png)
 - - -
-Before continuing, we invite you to have a look at a short clip portraying the full project in action:
+Before continuing, we invite you to [have a look at a short clip](http://youtu.be/bWNPnE4cnIQ) portraying the full project in action.
-# !!!
-Add YouTube link once it's available!!!

 Now, let's tackle our section's question.
 You can go further and read the specific documentation present in each subproject or, if you'll read further, we assume that you want to reproduce our **Pacemaker project**.
 In this regards, you might find the following topics useful:

 ## How to couple the Minnesota board to the BeagleBone board?